 Directors are provided with an induction and development plan that covers their roles and responsibilities.
 They have access to resources from the Bank as well as external professional advice.
-Directors fulfil their responsibilities partly through the governance framework of the Bank and delegating the day-to-day decision making to the executive of the Bank.
+Directors fulfil their responsibilities partly through the governance framework of the Bank and delegating the day-to-day Decision-making to the executive of the Bank.
 The following paragraphs summarise how the Directors fulfil their duties.

-• Long term development
+• Long-term development

 The Directors are fully engaged in the long-term direction and considerations for the Bank, principally through approving the strategy.
-In 2016, the Bank became a member of Faster Payments, BACS and Cheque and Credit Clearing (ICS) systems to ensure its long-term existence without needing correspondent banking services.
+In 2016, the Bank became a member of Faster Payments, Bacs and Cheque and Credit Clearing (ICS) systems to ensure its long-term existence without needing correspondent banking services.
 The Bank developed systems in 2019 to adopt Open Banking with a view to serve its customers.

 The Directors, in close liaison with the Group Office, are engaged in discussions about the digitalisation of banking services and the opportunities it brings.
-This will include investing in Business Process Management tools as well as Robotic Process Automation.
+This has included investing in Business Process Management tools as well as Robotic Process Automation.
 The Bank started the process to upskill staff to enable effective use of such digital tools.

-The Bank is taking steps to be part of the New Payments Architecture, a new way of processing payments in the UK.
-It replaces the existing Faster Payments scheme and lays out the framework for a replacement to the Bacs scheme.
-The Bank is liaising with the Payment Services Regulator and Pay.UK to implement the requirements.
+The Bank had taken steps to be part of the New Payments Architecture, a new way of processing payments in the UK.
+It was going to replace the existing Faster Payments scheme and laid out the framework for a replacement to the Bacs scheme.
+This change is currently on hold by Pay.UK and the Bank will continue to liaise with the Payment Services Regulator and Pay.UK to implement the requirements once finalised by the regulator.
 The Bank will be using its key business partner as the gateway to the new NPA.